soumyaveer/soumyaveer.github.io/_posts/2017-03-30-a-maze-of-associations.markdown

          has_many :students, through: :students_reminders
        end
      ```

+     _Has Many Through_ is a more flexible approach because now as we see above, we can work with
+     StudentsReminder model as well.
      <br/>
      <br/>

-4. **Polymorphic**: In this type of association, the model belongs to more than one other models,
+4. **Polymorphic One-to-Many**: In this type of association, the model belongs to more than one other models,
    on a single association.
 For example, a photo model can belong to either Student or Teacher.

     ```ruby